prepo-io/prepo-monorepo/apps/frontend/core-dapp/README.md

 ## What is this?

-Frontend of the Core dApp of prePO.
+Frontend of the Core dApp of prePO

 ## How it was built